 Pronunciation of 'Chamaecyparis'

-The word 'Chamaecyparis' refers to a genus of evergreen coniferous trees in the cypress family.
-It is pronounced as 'ˌkæmɪˈsaɪpərɪs' in English (en-US).
+The word 'Chamaecyparis' refers to a genus of evergreen conifers in the cypress family, commonly known as false cypress.
+It is pronounced as 'ˌkæmɪˈsɪpərɪs' in English.

 Word Origin